-Austria is a beautiful country in the Alps that offers something for everyone.
-If you’re looking for a vacation that features stunning landscapes, beautiful buildings, medieval towns, and world-class ski resorts, Austria is the perfect destination.
+If you’re looking for a vacation with stunning landscapes, beautiful buildings, medieval towns, and world-class ski resorts, Austria is the perfect destination.

 - Best Places to Visit in Austria